bpanel-org/bpanel/README.md

 with [multisig support](https://github.com/bcoin-org/bmultisig),
 clone this repo and from the cloned directory do the following:

-1. Run `npm install` to create a secrets.env file.
+1. Run `npm install` to install dependencies and generate necessary constants.
 1. Run `docker-compose up -d` to start everything.
 1. Navigate to [localhost:5000](http://localhost:5000) to see your webapp.
 1. Or navigate to [https://localhost](https://localhost) to use TLS - you will have to choose to trust the certificate

-Requests to `/bcoin` will get forwarded to your bcoin node.
+Requests to the `/bcoin` will get forwarded to your bcoin node.
+Requests to the '/bwallet' endpoint will get forwarded to the wallet server

-For local development, you run just the bcoin docker container (`docker-compose up -d bcoin`) and then `npm run start:dev` (or `npm run start:poll` for Mac since webpack's watch can behave strangely on macOS) to run the app and app server from your local box.
+For local development, you run just the bcoin docker container (`docker-compose up -d bcoin`) and then `npm run start:dev -- --client-id=_docker` (or `npm run start:poll -- --client-id=_docker` for Mac since webpack's watch can behave strangely on macOS) to run the app and app server from your local box.

+Note that the `--client-id` argument tells bPanel which client config you want to use. `_docker` is the name of the config created by the bcoin service.

 ## Updating Plugins
 bPanel comes pre-installed with a default theme called [`Genesis Theme`](https://github.com/bpanel-org/genesis-theme),